Giving up alcohol or drugs, or trying to control it, is a very personal journey. There are different ways you can successfully make a change.

 You may decide to do it on your own or get some support.

-Support can make a huge difference, so don’t be afraid to get help if you need it.
+Support can make a huge difference.
+Do not be afraid to get help if you feel you'd benefit from it.

 There are many people who understand how you are feeling and who can help and support you.